Honey Butter Cornbread Poppers Recipe

 • Serve them warm as a holiday side, a game-day snack, or even a quick breakfast with a slather of honey butter.
 They fit in anywhere.

-• Despite their indulgent flavor, they pair well with low-carb and keto-friendly salads, making them a great way to balance out a meal while keeping things delicious.
+• Despite their indulgent flavor, They pair well with fresh salads to balance richer meals, making them a great way to balance out a meal while keeping things delicious.

 Recipe Origin or Trivia